 - 5.2 As discussed earlier in this paper the Government published its consultation on the proposed changes to the National Planning Policy Framework ("NPPF") in July 2024.
-Part of the proposed changes include a new standard method for calculating housing need.
-The new standard method would replace the four step approach highlighted in paragraph 2.6 to calculate housing need (LHN) using a simpler process as set out below: - a) This sets the baseline at a percentage of existing housing stock levels (0.8% of existing housing stock), rather than using national household growth projections.
+The revised NPPF was adopted on 12 December 2024.
+The revision includes a new standard method for calculating housing need.
+The new standard method would replace the four step approach highlighted in paragraph 5.1 to calculate housing need (LHN) using a simpler process as set out below: - a) This sets the baseline at a percentage of existing housing stock levels (0.8% of existing housing stock), rather than using national household growth projections.
 On average, housing stock has grown nationally by 0.89% over the last 10 years.
 The proposal is designed to provide a stable baseline that drives a level of delivery proportionate to existing size of settlements, rebalancing the national distribution to better reflect the growth ambitions across the Midlands and North; - b) A top up to the baseline by focusing on those areas that are facing the greatest affordability pressures.
 However, the proposed new standard method uses a stronger affordability multiplier (for every 1% above the ratio 4:1, the multiplier increases to 0.6%) to increase this baseline in proportion to price pressures; and - c) Removes arbitrary caps (under the current method, numbers are capped at 40% above either previous local plan figure or the projection derived baseline) and additions so that the approach is driven by an objective assessment of need. - d) Removes the urban uplift for 20 major towns and cities.

-What would the changes mean for Stevenage Local Plan Partial Review and Update?
+What would the changes mean for Stevenage Local Plan Partial Update?

 - 5.3 As discussed in the summary above, the Stevenage Local Plan 2019 sets out the Council's local housing need requirement of 7,600 homes over the plan period.
-This equates to 380 homes per annum. - 5.4 The previous housing need requirement of 380 homes per annum over the plan period will, using the Local Housing Need (LHN) increase to 470 homes per annum. - 5.5 The National Planning Policy Framework 2024 proposal would further see this increase to 498 homes per annum14.
+This equates to 380 homes per annum over the 20 year period.
+However, the residual requirement for the remaining plan period 2024 2031 is 4956 dwellings or 708 homes per annum. - 5.4 Using the Local Housing Need (LHN) the annual requirement is lower at 470 homes per annum with the standard method 2023. - 5.5 The National Planning Policy Framework 2024 standard methodology would increase this to 478 homes per annum15.

 Α В С D

-Local Authority Current Method 2023 Proposed Method 2024 / 2025 Average Annual Net additions (2020/21- 2022/23) Percentage change between current method & proposed method
+Local Authority Standard Method 2023 Standard Method 2024 Average Annual Net additions (2021/22- 2023/24) Percentage change between current method & new method

-Stevenage 470 498 120 5.93%
+Stevenage 470 478 129 1.48%

 Figure 1.
-Outcome of the proposed revised method
+Outcome of the revised method